-Ever wonder how your mortgage goes from a pain in your neck to free and clear?
+Ever wonder how your home loan goes from a pain in your neck to real estate free and clear?

-Well, it all has to do with a little thing called “amortization,” which is defined as the reduction of debt by regular payments of interest and principal sufficient to pay off a loan by maturity.
+Well, it all has to do with a magical little thing called “mortgage amortization,” which is defined as the reduction of debt by regular payments of interest and principal sufficient to pay off a loan by maturity.

 Early Payments Go Toward Interest

-(pictured above is an actual “amortization schedule” from an active mortgage about five months into a 30-year fixed-rate mortgage.
+Pictured above is an actual “amortization schedule” from an active mortgage about five months into a 30-year fixed-rate mortgage.
 That means it’s got another 355 months to go!

 During the first half of a 30-year fixed-rate loan, most of the monthly payment goes to paying down interest, with very little principal actually paid off.
-Towards the last 15 years of the loan you will begin to pay off a greater amount of principal, until the monthly payment is largely principal, and very little interest.
+Toward the last 15 years of the loan, you will begin to pay off a greater amount of principal, until the monthly payment is largely principal and very little interest.

 Tip: If you have already paid down your mortgage for several years, but want to refinance to take advantage of low mortgage rates, consider refinancing to a shorter-term mortgage, such as a 15-year or 10-year fixed mortgage.
 This is one simple way to avoid “resetting the clock” and stay on track if your goal is to pay off your mortgage.

 Let’s look at a mortgage amortization example: